benmool/Bayesian_Tennis_In_Match_Win/task_list.md

+## April 11

+1. Messing with prior and making a plot with fixed probabilities at 0.68 for men, 0.6x for women (and investigate other prior distributions).

+2. Start the posterdown template.

+3. Tweak plot a little more.

+4. Decide on the matches (one men's, one women's).

+    * 2015 us open women's semis (Serena Vinci)

 ## April 4

 1. Making plot look nice (adding sets as shading, one line, after you decide on a match, can add labels for important points).